lusciousdev/obswsgui/README.md

 Countdown sources are a timer that decrements to whatever date/time you set in the dialog.
 Max countdown timer is 24 hours, the default is 1 hour.
 The end time must be given in the format "YYYY-MM-DD HH:mm:ss" (24 hour time).

-If you close the OBS WS GUI and reopen all countdown sources will be reverted to plain text sources.
-You will have to recreate the countdown source t o get it back working.
+#### Stopwatches

+Stopwatch sources count up .
+They can be paused or reset in the side panel when selected.

 #### Timers

-Timer sources count up from the moment they are made.
+Timer sources count down from a starting duration.
 They can be paused or reset in the side panel when selected.

-If you close the OBS WS GUI and reopen all timer sources will be reverted to plain text sources.
-You will have to recreate the countdown source t o get it back working.

 ### Manipulating sources